 Subd.
 2. Partial Employer Contribution - Basic Eligibility.
 Faculty members covered by this Agreement, who hold part-time appointments and who work at least fifty percent (50%), but less than seventy-five percent (75%), of the full-time work assignment load for a regular academic year, receive the full Employer Contribution for basic life coverage, and at the employee's option, a partial Employer Contribution for health and dental coverages.
-The partial Employer Contribution for health and dental coverages is seventy-five percent (75%) of the full Employer Contribution for both employee only and dependent coverage.
+The partial Employer Contribution for both employee only and dependent coverage.
 A faculty member who, due to a change in assignment during the academic year, becomes eligible under this subdivision for a partial Employer Contribution shall be eligible to participate in the group insurance program on a prospective basis.